aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 - https://docs.python.org/3/tutorial/floatingpoint.html
 - https://floating-point-gui.de

-In the context of the numerical discretisation of ordinary or partial diffential equations, **the second more significant limitation** in precision usually comes from the limited computer resources available to solve a problem or the time needed to get the solution.
+In the context of the numerical solution of ordinary or partial diffential equations, **the second more significant approximation** comes from tha the computer resources are limited.
 From the physical point of view, both time and space are continuous variables, but continious data does not exist in numerical world, as it would require infinite computer memory.
 Therefore, continious variables are approximated using discrete representation.

 ## Taylor's theorem